manorrock/azure-examples/acr/jetty/README.md

-# Create a custom Jetty Docker image and push it to Azure Container Registry
+# Push a Jetty Docker image to Azure Container Registry

 ## Prerequisites